LDEO-CREW/Pythonic-DISORT/README.md

 mathematical derivations and verification tests.
 We highly recommend reading the non-optional parts of sections 1 and 2 before use.

-## PyTest
+## PyTest and examples of how to use PythonicDISORT

 Separate from the verification tests in the Jupyter Notebook, we used PyTest to recreate most of the test problems from Stamnes et. al.'s `disotest.f90`.
 With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.
+The `pydisotest` directory also contains
+Jupyter Notebooks, one for each test, to show how the test was implemented.
+These notebooks double up as examples of how to use PythonicDISORT.

 # Installation